the8-swan/born-to-be-root/README.md

 **Debian disadvantages :**

-1- **A prior knowledge:** You need to already know some Linux basics to use the operating system comfortably.example : Terminal Basics, Package Management etc...
+1- **A prior knowledge:** You need to already know some Linux basics to use the operating system comfortably example : Terminal Basics, Package Management etc...

 2-**Steeper learning curve for Windows users:** because it relies more on the terminal.